npfernandes/ensemblify/docs/source/usage.md

 # 💻 Usage

-Ensemblify offers four main modules, all of which can be accessed either through the command line or from inside a Python script/Jupyter Notebook.
+Ensemblify offers several main modules, all of which can be accessed either through the command line or from inside a Python script/Jupyter Notebook.

 ```{toctree}
 :titlesonly: